Alexa Moreno

-Alexa Citlali Moreno Medina (born 8 August 1994) is a Mexican artistic gymnast.
+Alexa Citlalli Moreno Medina (born 8 August 1994) is a Mexican artistic gymnast.
 She is the 2018 World bronze medalist on vault, the first Mexican female gymnast to medal at the World Artistic Gymnastics Championships.
 She represented Mexico at the 2016 Summer Olympics where she was the second reserve for the all-around final and at the 2020 Olympics where she placed fourth in the vault final.
 She represented Mexico at the 2024 Summer Olympics, where she was first reserve for the vault final.
 She is the 2023 Pan American champion on vault.
 She won a silver medal on vault at the 2010 Central American and Caribbean Games and a bronze medal on vault at the 2010 Pacific Rim Championships.
 She is also a seven-time medalist on the FIG World Cup circuit.
 She is the 2011 Pan American Games and 2014 and 2018 Pan American Championships team bronze medalist and the 2010, 2014, and 2023 Central American and Caribbean Games team gold medalist.